 We had departed from the Comisaría and headed towards the monastery in the quarter of Triana.
 There we were greeted by the caretaker Mr Galván, who was kind enough to let us enter the monastery.
-I thought it odd that Mr Galván was the caretaker for the monastery and the cathedral as well.
-However, I did not come to speak of his plentiful duties as a caretaker.
+I thought it odd that Mr Galván was the caretaker for the monastery and the cathedral as well, but I did not come to speak of his plentiful duties as a caretaker.
 The place was an ancient sanctuary for the monks, who were solemn and pious in reverence.
-Mr Galván was helpful and receptive to our enquiry, but I had perceived his reluctance to answer specific questions on the murdered monk, and when he was asked about the description of the stranger, he said that he was not able to accurately describe the individual.
+Mr Galván was helpful and receptive to our enquiry, but I had perceived his reluctance to answer specific questions on the murdered monk.
+When he was asked about the description of the stranger, he said that he was not able to accurately describe the individual.
 Bonheur had suspected the same thing I suspected that he was not telling us the whole truth.
 There was no need for my persistence, since I could not coerce him to articulate.
 In his verbal description of the stranger the only tangible piece of evidence was the height of this person, and that he was dressed in dark colours.
-This was the same description he offered of the culprit back at the cathedral.
+This was the same description he had offered of the culprit back at the cathedral.
 I began to speculate, if this was an unpredicted and unprecedented coincidence.
 For the nonce, I would have to delay my doubt, until further proof was established.

-Naturally, for Bonheur, this narrative offered insufficient clues to make a thorough surmisal on his part.
+Naturally, for Bonheur, this narrative had offered insufficient clues to make a thorough surmisal on his part.
 Perchance, it was immaterial evidence, but that was all the evidence we had at our disposal.
 The thought of this queer stranger mentioned by the caretaker had arrested my attention, but I was occupied with the lingering thought of what was the real objective of this organisation.
 Bonheur had as well ruminated this contemplative notion, and we quickly concurred, with the analogy of its considerable implication.
-Since neither Bonheur or I were native to the city or knowledgeable of its main streets, we had to defer to Captain Salazar's assistance, in order to be able to solve this unfolding case that required certain introspection.
+Since neither Bonheur nor I were native to the city nor knowledgeable of its main streets, we had to defer to Captain Salazar's assistance, in order to be able to solve this unfolding case that required certain introspection.

 There was not much else we could do for the rest of that day.
-Thus, we located a hotel in the old Jewish Quarter, where we would not be that far away, from the streets of the centre of the city.
-There was no curfew imposed by Captain Salazar, and when I pondered the reason, he simply stated that disclosing to the public the murders of the clergymen, as a connected plot of a secret society would stir an unnecessary controversy that would disrupt the processions of Holy Week and cause enormous losses in revenue to the city.
-I was mindful of the passionate devotion of Semana Santa as the Spaniards named it, but I failed to fully comprehend his practicality.
-Bonheur was not that easily persuaded.
-However, there was nothing he could do, since he did not have jurisdiction over the city, nor its local citizens.
+Thus, we had located a hotel in the old Jewish Quarter, where we would not be that far away, from the streets of the centre of the city.
+There was no curfew imposed by Captain Salazar.
+When I had pondered the reason, he simply stated that disclosing to the public the murders of the clergymen, as a connected plot of a secret society would stir an unnecessary controversy that would disrupt the processions of Holy Week and cause enormous losses in revenue to the city.
+I was mindful of the passionate devotion of Semana Santa as the Spaniards named it, but I had failed to fully comprehend his practicality.
+Bonheur was not that easily persuaded, but there was nothing he could do, since he did not have jurisdiction over the city, nor its local citizens.
 His prime objective was to eventually bring back to France the dead body of the French cardinal, and capture the fiendish murderer or murderers.
 Whatever objection I had was to be subdued for another day.
 That night we had slept little, and the streets were boisterous and teeming, with the nocturnal festivities of the sombre commencement of Holy Week in Seville.
-I was not much of a religious man, nor did I share the passion of Holy Week, but I soon would be marvelled with the devotion expressed by the Andalusians.
+I was not much of a religious man, nor did I share the passion of Holy Week, but I soon would be marvelled with the devotion expressed by the faithful Andalusians.
 I thought of my beautiful mother, who was wont to Holy Week as a child in Seville.

 I was awakened in the morning by a knock on my door, and it was Bonheur, who was anxious to continue the investigation.
 He had informed me that there was another murder that betided, and the victim was the caretaker of the Gothic Church of Santa Anna that was beyond the bridge leading, to the old Moorish quarter of Triana.
 We had left the hotel of the Patio de la Alameda, and headed immediately to the crime scene and vicinity, where we were the day before.
 When we arrived, Captain Salazar had related the clues of the murder inside the Gothic Church, 'Inspector Cauvain, I am glad you and the prefect are here.
 The caretaker Mr Saavedra was found lying dead nearby the altar.
-We have not been able to retrieve many clues, or know the motive of the crime, except for the fact that nothing was stolen it seemed'.
+We have not been able to retrieve many clues, nor know the motive of the crime, except for the fact that nothing was stolen it seemed'.